dwkoeller/wled-show-agent/README.md

 The “agentic” part is optional:

 - If you set `OPENAI_API_KEY`, `/v1/command` becomes a tool-using director that decides which local actions to take.
-- Without OpenAI, the generator/sequence/DDP endpoints still work.
+- Without OpenAI, `/v1/command` supports a small local command set (and the generator/sequence/DDP endpoints still work).

 ---